FranklinZhang1992/myblog/source/_posts/write-task-scheduler-with-java.md

 4. The forth column means month, every-X-months can be represented as  `*/X`, you can also specify some specified months with an expression like (each numbers are separated by a comma): `1,3,5` or a specified range with `1-3`.
 5. The fifth column means day of week, every-X-days in a week can be represented as  `*/X`, you can also specify some specified days in a week with an expression like (each numbers are separated by a comma): `1,3,5` or a specified range with `1-3`.

-## Some examples to help you understand crontab time format better
+## Some examples to help you understand Crontab time format better
 1. `30 8 * * *` means the task will be executed at 8:30 every day.
 2. `0 9 1,5,10 * *` means the task will be executed at 9:00 on the 1st, 5th and 10th day of the month.
 3. `10 1 * * 0,6` means the task will be executed at 1:10 every Saturday and Sunday.